 - Retrofit: Adding a VSD/VFD to a constant speed motor for an existing ventilation system (does not already have a VSD/VFD).

 - New Construction: Installing a VSD/VFD on a motor for a new ventilation system added to existing or new onion/potato storage shed.

 To qualify, VSD/VFD must be installed on variably-loaded electric motors, that are not required by code for new construction.
 All VSD/VFD installations must comply with Idaho Power’s Rule K “Practices and Requirements for Harmonic Control”.

 The cost for a VSD/VFD is dependent on the size of motor required to produce the optimum air flow.
-Typical payback, including incentive, is approximately one to two years.
+Typical payback, including incentive, is less than one year.